KiN4Tec/flutter_simple_counter/README.md

-# Simple Counter is Flutter
+# Simple Counter in Flutter

 A simple counter made in Flutter with no advanced features just to try out this language.